 We will now take a look at each name in turn to gain a better understanding of who You truly are.
 But no matter the name or the limitations of finite words to express the infinite, remember there is only one You!
 And in finding your True Self, your aim is to remember who you truly are—the You that has always existed and will always exist.
 Let me jog your memory.

-The name Higher Self is self-explanatory in that it is the highest expression of yourself in degree of consciousness, above the physical you with your perceived personality and five physical sense, which itself is nothing more than the mask you wear in your 3D experience.
-The Higher Self is higher in every sense—higher than the personal self and higher than the subconscious mind of the 'automaton'.
+The name Higher Self is self-explanatory in that it is the highest expression of yourself in degree of consciousness, above the physical you with your perceived personality and five physical senses, which itself is nothing more than the mask you wear in your 3D experience.
+The Higher Self is higher in every sense—higher than the conscious mind of the personal self and higher than the subconscious mind of the 'automaton'.

-Real here is meant in the literal sense of the word, meaning your True Self is the You that exists outside of the illusion of the 3D Physical Plane and is eternally changeless and hence real.
+Real here is meant in the literal sense of the word, meaning your True Self is the You that is real because it exists outside of the illusion of the 3D Physical Plane and is eternally changeless.
 In comparison, your physical reality and everything and everyone in your 3D experience, including the physical you, are projections of consciousness even if they appear real to the physical you.
-The term Real You True Self can be used interchangeably, being something that is true not illusory.
+The terms Real You and True Self can be used interchangeably, being something that is true, not illusory.

 'I' is the direct English translation of the Greek word «ΕΓΩ» or Ego.
 The letter I, which comes from the Greek letter iota, is represented by two horizontal lines above and below with a central vertical line joining the two.
 This represents the joining of heaven and earth as one with the central vertical line showing the way upwards to the Spiritual Plane from the lower Physical Plane.
 There is no other pronoun that can refer to your True Self than 'I'.
-The personality operates at the level of ‘me and outside people (he/she) and things’ while the I operates as the Individual, which comes from the Latin word individuus meaning indivisible.
-So unlike today's use that implies separateness, in its original sense the word Individual as the I is indivisibly One with All.
+The personality operates at the level of ‘me and outside people (he/she/they) and things’ while the I operates as the Individual, which itself comes from the Latin word individuus meaning indivisible.
+So unlike today's use of the word 'individual' that implies separateness, in its original sense, the Individual is indivisibly One with All.